jahvon/flow/docs/cli/flow_config_reset.md

-## flow init workspace
+## flow config reset

-Initialize and add a workspace to the list of known workspaces.
+Restore the default flow configuration values.
+This will overwrite the current configuration.

 ```
-flow init workspace NAME PATH [flags]
+flow config reset [flags]
 ```

 ### Options

 ```
-  -h, --help   help for workspace
+  -h, --help   help for reset
-  -s, --set    Set the newly created workspace as the current workspace
 ```

 ### Options inherited from parent commands